Television in Saudi Arabia: History

 The first television broadcasts in Saudi Arabia originated from a 200-watt television station, AJL-TV, "The Eye of the Desert".
 These were English-language programs for the personnel of the USAF Dhahran Airfield, and started on 17 June 1955.
 The programming was from contemporary American television, but all references to Christianity, Israel or alcohol were edited out.
 In September 1957, ARAMCO began a television service for its 9,000 employees in Dhahran; that service would cease operations on 31 December 1998.
 The first state owned television channel Al Saudiya would launch on 7 July 1965.

+Women were completely prohibited from appearing on screen at first, but as the country completely lacked a theater tradition, Saudi television had to import programs, forcing restrictions to loosen slightly.
+Adultery was discouraged, and criminals had to be punished.
+Saudi Arabia refused to buy television programs from Egypt, the main source of programs in the Arab world, so Lebanese productions—designed to not cause cultural offense—sold well.
 Nawal Baksh was the first Saudi woman to appear on Saudi television, in 1966.

 Prior to the introduction of satellite broadcasting, Saudi TV channels One and Two had a reach of 60% of the adult Saudi population.
 The exception was with regard to Eastern Province audiences who traditionally tuned into Bahrain TV.

 Arab satellite first became available in 1985 with the launching of Arabsat, but it was not until the 1990s that satellite television became commercially viable.
 Accessibility of Western entertainment and news programs had a profound effect, as the foreign programs were instantly popular, leading Saudi TV to respond with more programs, including a live political talk show in which senior officials responded to questions by viewers.

 The first private satellite channel in the Arab world, the Middle East Broadcasting Centre, was founded in 1991.
 In the early 1990s, King Fahd began to invest in the television business through Abdul Aziz Al Ibrahim and Khalid Al Ibrahim, the brothers of Al-Johara, his favourite wife.
 Other private channels soon followed, led for the most part by Saudis and Lebanese.
 By 2003, there were 15 private Arab satellite television channels, four of them owned by Saudis.

 By the mid-2000s, many women presented shows on Saudi television.
 After trials in 2004 and 2005 in Jeddah, Digital Terrestrial Television launched in July 2006 and covered five major cities.
 To continue DTT transition and extend the service across the Kingdom, the Ministry of Culture and Information signed a contract with Thomson in May 2008.
 By 2010, its network of 100 digital terrestrial broadcasting towers covered nearly 90% of the population.
 However, probably due to the adoption of multichannel TV on satellite, the uptake of DTT remains limited; in 2012 it was estimated at 1% of total households.